AHMED-salah00/PycharmProjects/README.md

 </br> Run this code in your terminal:
 </br>`pip install binarytree==5.1.0`

-- You can now run `treevirtualizer`.
+- You can now run `treeVisualizer`.

 ### TreeCalculator :-
 This package is actually a calculator that uses the input expression to construct a tree